davesnx/reason-console-formatter/README.md

 ![](/docs/future-demo.png)
 > This is the output of the tests, the future of this extension.
 Right now, you can take a look at `test/bs-demo/README.md` to get a better idea on what's keeping us to implement that!
 Thanks! 😄

 Right now `bs-g`, aside from the labeling does a little bit of formatting as well.
-The down-site is that it contains a lot of bugs and isn't something easy to refactor. [@bobzhang](https://github.com/bobzhang) said that this part of Bucklescript's source code is a mess.
+The down-site is that it contains a lot of bugs and isn't something easy to extend neither reason about.

 The idea is to create a extension that delivers a great developer experience that could replace at some point the flag and extract that debug logic from BuckleScript.